sybrew/the-seo-framework/readme.txt

 TODO allow custom robots generators?

+TODO add "padlock" to the counters on the homepage "page edit screen" if it's locked via the homepage SEO settings?

 = 4.2.0 = // I added the real header at the end.

 TODO update https://theseoframework.com/docs/api/constants/ with `\The_SEO_Framework\ROBOTS_ASSERT`